 History of The Keep

 The Keep was built by Span developments in 1957/8.
 There are other Span Estates in Blackheath (e.g. The Lane, Corner Green and The Plantation) as well as across the south east of England.
 Span Estates have won awards for their architectural design and landscaping which forms an integral feature of all Span estates.
 If interested, you can learn more about Span developments by reading ‘Eric Lyons and Span’ by Barbara Simms.
-When we last checked in July 2017 the title was only available through online booksellers.

 The Keep has been designated a conservation area and we have some specific requirements about maintaining our houses as a consequence of this.

-The Keep Residents’ Association Ltd
+The Keep Residents Association Ltd

 Whether or not you are a freeholder, you do need to know about the estate’s Management Scheme.
 Your solicitors should have told you about this during the house buying process.
 All the Span estates have a Management Scheme, designed to ensure that the residents keep the estate looking as it should.
-All owners have to have a share in the company (The Keep Residents’ Association Ltd.), and the previous owners of the house should have transferred their share to you.
+All owners have to have a share in the company (The Keep Residents Association Ltd.), and the previous owners of the house should have transferred their share to you.
 If you do not have a share certificate please contact the Board.

 Owners also agree to keep their houses well maintained, painting the outside every third year, and to keep the uniformity of the design and colour scheme.
-It is this uniformity, which helps to make The Keep recognisably a Span estate, and by ensuring that your house and its surroundings are well maintained, will increase the value of all homes on The Keep.
+It is this uniformity, which helps to make The Keep recognisably a Span estate, and by ensuring that your house and its surroundings are well maintained, will maintain the value of all homes on The Keep.
 So, if you do wish to make any changes to your house, check first with the Directors of the KRA, who will consider your application.
-Further, it may also be necessary for you to make planning permission from the Royal Borough of Greenwich.
+Further, it may also be necessary for you to obtain planning permission from the Royal Borough of Greenwich.
 The Management Scheme has been approved by the High Court, and cannot be changed in any major way.
-We’ve included some information about the exterior painting scheme which all houses must comply with below.
+We’ve included some information below about the exterior painting scheme which all houses must comply with.

 |Rubbish type||Description||Bin to use|